 After the fights the masses of stinking dead bodies would be knocked on the head with a hammer by figures masked as Charon, the Etruscan god of the underworld.
 The bodies would then be grasped with hooks, to be dragged out of the Libitina Gate, named after the goddess of corpses.
 From here they would be dragged and dumped into a communal, unmarked grave.

-In these occasions the person, if lying in his death bed, would be attended by his closest relatives and friends.
+The person, lying in the death bed, would be attended by their closest relatives and friends.
 Suetonius tells us that Augustus died amidst the kisses of Livia.